superdesk/web-publisher/docs/components/Bridge/usage.rst

 - `ninjs`_ validator

-The first one is a simple implementation of JSON format validation against concrete schema.
-The second one is a custom implementation of ninjs validator which validates given value by Superdesk ninjs schema.
+This is a simple implementation of JSON format validation against a concrete schema.
+There is also a custom implementation of the ninjs validator which validates the specific Superdesk ninjs schema.

 Superdesk Ninjs Validator
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This validator validates value against specific Superdesk ninjs format schema.
+This validator validates against specific Superdesk ninjs schema.

 Usage: